tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 [Updating the Management Script](#updating-the-management-script)

 ## 1.4.4 Migration
 The 1.4.4 script is a **backwards-incompatible update** that introduces a new [folder structure](#folder-structure) that both the management script and the Docker container need to conform to.
 Additionally, the management script has moved from flags to commands for installing, updating and starting the server.
-Run `./manage-tModLoaderServer.sh help` to see a list of available commands/flags.
+Run `./manage-tModLoaderServer.sh -h` to see a list of available commands/flags.

 ---